-National or regional interpretations of this HCV element: Best Available Information for identifying occurrences of this interpretation: BAI >SLIMF BAI SLIMF Isolated areas [] where extensive changes, typically due to changing climate or by disturbances such as those caused by humans, have not occurred and where plants and animals typical of a region may survive.
+National or regional interpretations of this HCV element: Best Available Information for identifying occurrences of this interpretation: BAI SLIMF Tepuis, including but not limited to the Chimanta Massif.
+(Vegas-Vilarrúbia, 2012) From a regional and global perspective, pending further analysis, many of Guyana's undeveloped forests might function as refugia, i.e., an isolated area where extensive changes, typically due to changing climate or intensive human disturbance, have not occurred and where plants and animals may survive.
+Protected areas (see HCV 1) are also likely refugia